jalaj900/Car_price_prediction/README.md

 # Car-Price-Prediction

-ML model that preicts the price of a car based on differnt features .
+ML model that predicts the price of a car based on different features .